yesmanic/Color_Quantitazion/README.md

 # Color Quantitazion
-Color quantization is a command-line utility for reducing the number of color of a PNG image.
+Color Quantization is a command-line utility for reducing the number of color of a PNG image.
 It's written in C and requires a C compiler to build.

 ## Installation
 To install Color Quantization run the following commands: